-We estimate that the net proceeds from the sale of the 10,000,000 shares of common stock we are offering will be approximately \$75.6 million, after deducting the underwriting discount and estimated offering expenses payable by us.
-If the underwriter exercises in full its option to purchase additional shares, we estimate that the net proceeds to us will be approximately \$87.0 million.
+We estimate that the net proceeds from the sale of the 25,000,000 shares of common stock we are offering will be approximately \$126.5 million, after deducting the underwriting discount and estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares, we estimate that the net proceeds to us will be approximately \$145.5 million.

 We will retain broad discretion over the use of the net proceeds from this offering.
-We currently expect to use the net proceeds from this offering for general corporate purposes, including for clinical trials, research and development, capital expenditures and working capital.

-Pending the use of the net proceeds, we expect to invest the net proceeds in investment grade, interest-bearing securities.
+We currently expect to use the net proceeds from this offering for general corporate purposes, including for clinical trials, build-out of commercial infrastructure, research and development, capital expenditures and working capital.
+We also expect to invest the net proceeds in investment grade, interest-bearing securities.